opendp/tumult-docs/public/analytics-pro/dev/_sources/topic-guides/working-with-sessions.rst.txt

     Copyright Tumult Labs 2024

 This topic guide covers how to work with one of the core abstractions of Tumult
-Analytics: :class:`Session <tmlt.analytics.session.Session>`.
+Analytics: :class:`Session <tmlt.analytics.Session>`.
 In particular, we
 will demonstrate the different ways that a Session can be initialized and examined.
 For a simple end-to-end usage example of a Session, a better place to start is the :ref:`privacy budget tutorial <Working with privacy budgets>`.